JuBiotech/peak-performance/paper/paper.md

 # Conclusions
 $\texttt{PeakPerformance}$ is a tool for automated LC-MS/MS peak data analysis employing Bayesian inference.
-Due to its Bayesian methodology, it provides built-in uncertainty quantification and thus for the first time takes the measurement noise of an LC-MS/MS device into account when integrating peaks.
+It provides built-in uncertainty quantification by Bayesian parameter estimation and thus for the first time takes the measurement noise of an LC-MS/MS device into account when integrating peaks.
 Further, it allows strict control of model selection by the user but is not dependent on it due to the integrated automated model selection functionality.
 Regarding peak acceptance, it improves on vendor software solutions with more sophisticated, multi-layered metrics for decision making based on convergence of the parameter estimation, as well as the uncertainties of peak parameters.
 Finally, it allows the addition of new models to describe peak intensity functions with just a few minor code changes, thus lending itself to expansion to data from other chromatographic techniques.